panteslav/frontend-project-lvl1/README.md

 ![](gifs/brain-calc.gif)

 ## brain-progression
-Take a good look at the mathematical progression and try to figure out what number is missed.
+Take a good look at the arithmetic progression and try to figure out what number is missed.
 ![](gifs/brain-progression.gif)

 ## How to install